NC State Hops Conference in Asheville – Meet the Speakers

 Dr. Holly Scoggins, Associate Professor in the Department of Horticulture, Virginia Tech University.
 Holly will speak on “How to Grow Hops in the South Atlantic: the Basics (for beginners)” and will share research updates.
 Holly was already well-known for her expertise on ornamentals and urban horticulture, but a few years back was looking for a new challenge and became interested in hops.
 She quickly developed solid research and extension program on hops and has worked tirelessly to help grow the South Atlantic industry.
 You can read more about Holly and her program on her webpage.

 Bill Chioffi, Botanical Consulting International, Asheville, NC.
 Bill will present on “Providing Hops to the Medicinal Herb Market”.
 Bill has been an international buyer of medicinal herbs for a long time, most recently with Gaia Herbs.
 He has a wealth of information on sourcing natural products, growing, and what a grower needs to know to supply raw materials to a company.
-Recently, Bill started his consulting business.
-Here’s a link to his website.
+Bill has moved on to new businesses.